yinghao-liu/regex/README.md

 the other subexpression then printed one by one. the max match number is Ten.
 The last match is stored in `result`,and return zero, or, if result is NULL, zero is also returned.

-The `result` must be large enough to receive the last match.
+The `result` must be large enough to receive all matches.

 ## RETURN VALUE
 On success, return 0. otherwise, -1 is returned and print the reason why it failed to stdout.